Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Classical Neural Network for Microorganism Image Analysis

-The related image recognition methods are behindhand with the wide application of optical imaging samplers in plankton ecology research.
-Most methods may need manual post-processing to correct their results.
-To optimize this situation, a dual-classification method is proposed in~\cite{Hu-2006-AAQT}.
-As the workflow of the dual-classification system shown in Fig.~\ref{fig20}, four kinds of shape features, including moment invariants, morphological measurements, Fourier descriptors, and granulometry curves, are used to train a \emph{Learning Vector Quantization Neural Network} (LVQ-NN) in the first classification, and texture-based features (co-occurrence matrix) are used to train the SVM to achieve the second classification.
-Only when the results of the two classifiers are the same, can the plankton be classified into one class, which effectively reduces the false positive rate.
-The image data used in the experiments are collected from the Great South Channel off Cape Cod, Massachusetts.
-It contains seven categories and a total of about 20000 images.
-The experimental results show that compared with previous methods, the dual-classification system after correction can effectively achieve abundance estimation and reduce the error by 50\% to 100\%.
+In addition to MLP and RBF, some works adopt other classical ANNs in the classification of microorganism images.
+Nevertheless, due to the limited number of each network, we directly analyze each related paper and provide detailed discussions about the research motivation, contribution, data, workflow, and result.

-It is a time-consuming and laborious task to analyse protozoa and metazoa by observing through the microscope.
-It is of great significance to apply digital image analysis technology in this analysis process.
-In~\cite{Ginoris-2006-RPMU}, the authors develop an image analysis program to perform the semi-automatic recognition of several protozoa and metazoa commonly used in sewage treatment.
-The program uses around 40 morphological parameters to train Discriminant Analysis and ANN to to identify and classify protozoan or metazoan images.
-The experimental results show that this program can effectively distinguish \emph{amoebas}, \emph{sessile ciliates}, \emph{crawling ciliates}, \emph{large flagellates} and \emph{free swimming ciliates}.
+Image recognition methods are behindhand with the wide application of optical imaging samplers in plankton ecology research.
+However, most methods need manual post-processing to correct their results.
+To optimize this situation, \cite{Hu-2006-AAQT} proposes a dual-classification method.
+In this method, four kinds of shape features, including moment invariants, morphological measurements, Fourier descriptors, and granulometry curves, are used to train a \emph{Learning Vector Quantization Neural Network} (LVQ-NN) in the first classification, and texture-based features (co-occurrence matrix) are used to train the SVM to achieve the second classification.
+The LVQ-NN has two layers, namely, a competitive layer and a linear output layer.
+The complexity of the network depends on the number of training images and the number of taxa in the classifier.
+Only when the two classifiers' results are consistent will the data to be classified be divided into one class, which effectively reduces the false positive rate.
+The image data used in the experiments contain seven plankton categories and about 20000 images.
+The results show that compared with previous methods, the dual-classification system after correction can effectively achieve abundance estimation and reduce the error by 50\% to 100\%.